EdgyGuy19/IMAGI/README.md

 - `clone`     - Clone student repositories and compile/test Java files.
 - `tests`     - Clone all solution repos from inda-master into a specified output directory.
 - `results`   - Print test results from JSON file(s) in a clear terminal format.
-- `grade`     - Send JSON payloads to the Python AI API for grading and post feedback to GitHub.
+- `generate`  - Send JSON payloads to the Python AI API for grading and post feedback to GitHub.
 Supports both OpenAI and Google Gemini models.
 - `feedback`  - Print AI-generated feedback from JSON file(s) in a clear terminal format.
 - `issues`    - Check GitHub issues for students' repositories and display their status (PASS, FAIL, KOMP, KOMPLETTERING).

-The AI-Grader uses two different prompt templates located in the `AI_api` directory:
+IMAGI uses two different prompt templates located in the `AI_api` directory:
 - `student.txt` - Template used to generate student-facing feedback (concise, actionable improvements with checkboxes)
 - `teacher.txt` - Template used for more detailed pedagogical analysis (available to teachers only, not shown to students)